Located in the Fruit Market cultural quarter, Humber Street Gallery opened as part of the Hull UK City of Culture 2017 programme.

 Humber Street Gallery helps cement Hull’s reputation as a significant cultural destination, for visual arts in particular.
-It follows national acclaim for the Ferens Art Gallery, which recently reopened following its £5.2m refurbishment by Hull City Council, and the Brynmor Jones Library at the University of Hull, which has also recently been refurbished with a £28-million investment and is now able to bring major and diverse exhibitions to the city.
+It follows national acclaim for the Ferens Art Gallery, which reopened in 2017 following its £5.2m refurbishment by Hull City Council, and the Brynmor Jones Library at the University of Hull, which has also recently been refurbished with a £28-million investment and is now able to bring major and diverse exhibitions to the city.

 Get the latest updates by following Humber Street Gallery on our official social media channels.